Active Board Members

-Deb Carter worked in the Health Insurance Industry for 17 years.
+Deb Carter, RRP, Treasurer of OMA, worked in the Health Insurance Industry for 17 years.
 Realizing that paperwork no longer suited her more hands-on desire to be of service, she became a Registered Reflexologist Practitioner through the International Academy of Advanced Reflexology in Greenlane, PA.
-She has owned Reflexology for the Body, Mind and Sole, LLC in Forest Hills, PA for 8 years and offers her services in Sewickley as well.
-Over that time, she has incorporated other holistic practices besides Reflexology such as ‘Emotional Freedom Techniques’ and ‘Bars’ into her business.
+She has owned Reflexology for the Body, Mind and Sole, LLC in Forest Hills since 2006 and offers her services at the Inner Chi Holistic Center in Monroeville as well.
+Over that time, she has incorporated other holistic practices in addition to Reflexology such as ‘Emotional Freedom Techniques’ and ‘Bars’ into her business.
 These practices help encompass all aspects of healing – Body, Mind and Spirit.

 Erin Daquelente, LCSW

 Erin Daquelente is a Licensed Clinical Social Worker (LCSW) and psychotherapist in her Private Practice located in Fox Chapel.
 Erin is an integrative and holistic psychotherapist.
 She believes it is important to explore any issue from different angles encompassing the mind, body, and spirit to promote healing on all levels: emotional, physical, mental, and spiritual.
 Her work as a holistic practitioner utilizes mind body approaches, EMDR, trauma informed care, attachment theory, mindfulness, Reiki, and EFT.
 She enjoys spending time with her family, friends and her furry four legged children-Noah and Sam.
 She also enjoys exercising and cooking meals to nourish her mind,body, and soul.
 She is a Founding Member of OMA Center for Mind,Body, & Spirit.
 Erin is excited to be a part of OMA’s journey and in bringing holistic wellness and healing on a larger scale to others.